anthonymiyoro/Data-Manipulation-with-Pandas/README.md

 ```

-### Loop through dataframe while extracting value from each row and wrting to another
+### Loop rows in specific columns in 2 dataframes while extracting value from a row and wrting to another Pandas Dataframe
 - Loop through 1st dataframe
 - initiate variable
 - Loop through 2nd dataframe